oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

 .. method:: AsyncCursor.callfunc(name, return_type, parameters=None, \
         keyword_parameters=None)

+    Calls a PL/SQL function with the given name and returns its value.

+    The ``return_type`` parameter for :meth:`~AsyncCursor.callfunc()` is
+    expected to be a Python type, one of the :ref:`oracledb types <types>` or an :ref:`Object Type <dbobjecttype>`.

-    Calls a function with the given name.
-The return type is specified in the same notation as is required by :meth:`AsyncCursor.setinputsizes()`.
-The sequence of parameters must contain one entry for each parameter that the function expects.
+    The sequence of parameters must contain one entry for each parameter that the PL/SQL function expects.
 Any keyword parameters will be included after the positional parameters.

-The result of the call is the return value of the function.
+    Use :meth:`AsyncCursor.var()` to define any OUT or IN OUT parameters, if necessary.

-    See :ref:`plsqlfunc` for an example.
+    See :ref:`plsqlfunc` for examples.

     .. note::

+        In line with the Python DB API, it is not recommended to call :meth:`AsyncCursor.setinputsizes()` prior to calling
+        :meth:`~AsyncCursor.callfunc()`.
+Use :meth:`AsyncCursor.var()` instead.
-        If you intend to call :meth:`AsyncCursor.setinputsizes()` on the cursor prior to making this call, then note that the first item in the parameter list refers to the return value of the function.
+        In existing code that calls :meth:`~AsyncCursor.setinputsizes()`, the first item in the :meth:`~AsyncCursor.setinputsizes()` parameter list refers to the return value of the PL/SQL function.

 .. method:: AsyncCursor.callproc(name, parameters=None, keyword_parameters=None)

-    Calls a procedure with the given name.
+    Calls a PL/SQL procedure with the given name.

     The sequence of parameters must contain one entry for each parameter that the procedure expects.
 The result of the call is a modified copy of the input sequence.
 Input parameters are left untouched; output and input/output parameters are replaced with possibly new values.
 Keyword parameters will be included after the positional parameters and are not returned as part of the output sequence.

+    Use :meth:`AsyncCursor.var()` to define any OUT or IN OUT parameters if necessary.

+    No query result set is returned by :meth:`~AsyncCursor.callproc()`.
+    Instead, use :ref:`REF CURSOR <refcur>` parameters or :ref:`Implicit Results <implicitresults>`.

     See :ref:`plsqlproc` for an example.